waynepallen/core/doc/principles/attribute_injection.md

 DevOps pattern that makes it possible to abstract and isolate scripting layers

-Attribute Injection is
+Attribute Injection is:

-  • Atomic
+  * Atomic

-  • Isolated Idempotent
+  * Isolated Idempotent